XXuain/slotMachine/README.md

 javascript + scss

 ---
-I think this one actually is an old-school-style slot machine and it was an accident.
+I think this one actually is an old-school-style slot machine and it was an accident. :neckbeard:

 ![gift](assets/ggg.gif)